 Not much.
 Except that we are ten times more vulnerable to disruptions in a continuous flow of electric power than Americans were in the 1950's.

-Moreover, the threat of atom bombs and intercontinental ballistic missiles has increased.
+Moreover, the threat of intercontinental ballistic missiles has increased.
 Sadly, these bombs and missiles can come from many more bad actors, from more directions, faster, be more destructive and in minutes...not hours.

 Also, the threat of electromagnetic pulse disruptions, from foreign attack, hackers, or solar flares, has increased.